xanderstevenson/diy-devops-dashboard/README.md

 git clone https://github.com/xanderstevenson/diy-devops-dashboard.git

-2. Go to GitHub  Click your profile image in the upper-right -> Settings -> Developer Settings -> Personal access tokens and create a new token with the scope of repo, at least.
+2. Go to GitHub -> Click your profile image in the upper-right -> Settings -> Developer Settings -> Personal access tokens and create a new token with the scope of repo, at least.

 3. Place your token credentials in the .env-example file and rename it to .env

-GITHUB_USERNAME="your_username"
+GITHUB_USERNAME="your_username"<br>
 GITHUB_ACCESS_TOKEN="your_access_token"
 ...
 ...